 A hearing body will conduct the hearing process even when the respondent of the alleged misconduct decides not to participate.
 Available information will be presented and discussed even in the student’s absence, and a finding of responsibility and sanction will apply to the student.

 The respondent may bring a support person to the hearing if they provide notice to the Assistant Dean of Students at least 24 hours prior to the hearing.
 The support person must be a member of the CC community and may not be a parent/legal guardian of the student.
-If the potential policy violation could also involve criminal charges and the student would like to have an attorney present during the hearing, the student must provide notice to the Assistant Dean of Students at least 24 hours prior to the hearing.
-The attorney cannot participate in the hearing, they may only be present to observe.
-The attorney may request breaks to advise and discuss concerns with the student.
+Attorneys are not part of our student conduct process.